logeast/magic-lottery/CONTRIBUTING.md

 1. Run `pnpm test` in Magic Lottery's root folder.

+## Running Document

+1. Run `pnpm docs:dev` in Magic Lottery's root folder and open http://127.0.0.1:5173 in your browser.

 ## Pull Request Guidelines

 1. Before you submit your pull request, make sure to review your changes thoroughly.
 This includes running all tests and checking for any performance issues.